gorse-io/docs/src/faq.md

 ### 1. How to address the cold-start problem?

-Use `explore_latest_num` to inject latest items into recommendation.
-Also, item labels are helpful to rank new items in recommendation.
+Use `explore_latest_num` to inject the latest items into a recommendation.
+Also, item labels are helpful to rank new items in a recommendation.
 For example:

 ```toml
 explore_latest_num = 10
 ```

-It means 10 latest items are inserted to recommended items list.
+It means 10 latest items are inserted into recommended items list.

 ### 2. How to keep track of items recommended to each user?

 There are two options:

-1. Insert a read type feedback to Gorse when a item is showed to a user.
-This is the way the official demo [zhenghaoz/gitrec](https://github.com/zhenghaoz/gitrec) tracks user seen recommendations.
+1. Insert read-type feedback to Gorse when an item is shown to a user.
+This is the way the official demo [zhenghaoz/gitrec](https://github.com/zhenghaoz/gitrec) tracks user-seen recommendations.
 2. Use `write-back` parameter to write back recommendations as read feedbacks to Gorse, eg:

 ```bash
 curl -i -H "Accept: application/json" -X GET http://127.0.0.1:8088//api/recommend/0?write-back=read
 ```

-The 1st option is more accurate since it is done by front end but the 2rd option is more convenient.
+The 1st option is more accurate since it is done by the front end but the 2nd option is more convenient.